 Because acne scars are so difficult to remove, no one therapy is ideal for everyone.
 Depending on the type of scar, your skin type, and the degree of the scarring, one or a combination of the following methods may help you have clearer skin.

-skin care at home.
 Sunscreen helps reduce the difference between skin without scars and skin with scars.
 Additionally, some medicated lotions, such as those containing hydroxyl or azelaic acids, could be beneficial.

 fillers for soft tissue.
 The skin over indentation scars can be made plumper by injecting collagen, fat, or other material under the skin.
 The idea is to hide the scars as much as possible.
 Repeated treatments are necessary to maintain the impact because results are transient.
 Skin colour changes are not likely to occur with this technique.

-injection of steroids.
 Some elevated scars can be treated with steroids to make them look less noticeable.

 Resurfacing with lasers.
 This method is become more and more popular and is frequently used to scars that have previously undergone dermabrasion therapy.
 People who have darker skin or a history of keloids are more likely to have negative consequences from this procedure.

-other methods based on energy.
+Other methods based on energy

 Scars can be made less visible with the aid of radiofrequency and pulsed light sources without endangering the skin’s outer layer.
 You could require further treatments because the results are mild.